|Marquis de LaFayette|

-April 6, 1327 – The poet Petrarch, 22, saw Laura, who was maybe 17, for the first time and fell instantly in love.
-It was on Good Friday, in the church of Saint Claire in Avignon.
+April 6, 1327 – On a Good Friday at St. Clare Church in Avignon, the Italian poet Petrarch, 22, saw the ethereal woman “Laura,” who was maybe 17, for the first time, fell instantly in love and used her as his muse for more than 300 sonnets.
 Her identity has never been confirmed, but she was probably Laure de Noves, a noblewoman living in Avignon with her husband Hugues de Sade.

 April 6, 1483 – Italian painter and architect Raphael was born Raffaello Sanzio in Urbino, Italy.

 April 6, 1652 – At the Cape of Good Hope, Dutch sailor Jan van Riebeeck established a resupply camp that eventually becomes Cape Town.

 April 6, 1712 – The New York Slave Revolt of 1712 began near Broadway.

 April 6, 1748 – Excavations began to unearth the doomed city of Pompeii, where nearly 11,000 people were killed in place and buried under 80 feet of ash by the sudden eruption of Mount Vesuvius in A.D.
 79.

 April 6, 1776 – During the Revolutionary War, ships of the Continental Navy failed in their attempt to capture a Royal Navy dispatch boat.